mikeseven/node-glfw/README.md

 NodeJS bindings to GLFW
 =======================

-This projects attempts to provide platform-independent access to windowing system and input devices on desktop/laptop computers.
+This projects attempts to provide platform-independent access to windowing system and input devices on desktop/laptop computers using GLFW 3 and above.

 Dependencies
 ------------